sackn/diffeq/hyperbolics.md

 $$\int_{1}^{cosh(x)} \sqrt{x^2 - 1}dx$$

 By definition the area of the region of interest is $\frac{x}{2}$ (which again is analagous to traditional trig functions and the unit circle).
-If we put all of the parts together that means that the following relationship must be true (where the first term is $A_{Triangle}$:
+If we put all of the parts together that means that the following relationship must be true (where the first term is $A_{triangle}$):

 $$\frac{x}{2} = \frac{1}{2}cosh(x)sinh(x) - \int_{1}^{cosh(x)} \sqrt{x^2 - 1}dx$$